 receive power: Mean power measured at the antenna connector.

-received channel power indicator (RCPI): An indication of the total channel power (signal, noise, and interference) of a received physical layer (PHY) protocol data unit (PPDU) measured on the channel and at the antenna connector used to receive the PPDU.
+received channel power indicator: [RCPI] An indication of the total channel power (signal, noise, and interference) of a received physical layer (PHY) protocol data unit (PPDU) measured on the channel and at the antenna connector used to receive the PPDU.

-received power indicator (RPI): A quantized measure of the received power level as seen at the antenna connector.
+received power indicator: [RPI] A quantized measure of the received power level as seen at the antenna connector.

 registered location: The geolocation of a station (STA) registered in accordance with the requirements for the regulatory domain.

-registered location query protocol (RLQP): The query protocol for registered location information that is received and transported by generic advertisement service (GAS) Public Action frames.
+registered location query protocol: [RLQP] The query protocol for registered location information that is received and transported by generic advertisement service (GAS) Public Action frames.

-registered location secure server (RLSS): An entity that accesses and manages a database that organizes storage of information by geographic location and securely holds the location and some operating parameters of one or more basic service sets (BSSs).
+registered location secure server (RLSS): [RLSS] An entity that accesses and manages a database that organizes storage of information by geographic location and securely holds the location and some operating parameters of one or more basic service sets (BSSs).

-registered station (STA): A STA for which information needs to be submitted to an appropriate regulatory or coordination authority before it is allowed to transmit.
+registered station (STA): [registered STA] A STA for which information needs to be submitted to an appropriate regulatory or coordination authority before it is allowed to transmit.

-remote request broker (RRB): The component of the station management entity (SME) of an access point (AP) that supports fast basic service set (BSS) transitions over the distribution system (DS).
+remote request broker: [RRB] The component of the station management entity (SME) of an access point (AP) that supports fast basic service set (BSS) transitions over the distribution system (DS).

 reassembly: The process of combining a set of segmented medium access control (MAC) protocol data units (MPDUs) into a larger medium access control (MAC) service data unit (MSDU).